Scientists support the EU's Green Deal and reject the unjustified argumentation against the Sustainable Use Regulation and the Nature Restoration Law

 ICCB-ECCB 2015

-Much of the work by the Policy Committee of SCB-Europe Section in 2015 focused on the International Congress for Conservation Biology - European Congress for Conservation Biology (ICCB-ECCB 2015), which took place from 2-6 August in Montpellier, France.
+Much of the work by the Policy Committee of SCB-Europe Region in 2015 focused on the International Congress for Conservation Biology - European Congress for Conservation Biology (ICCB-ECCB 2015), which took place from 2-6 August in Montpellier, France.
 This included contributions to both the scientific programme and other activities (side events etc.).

 - Symposium: The 100 priority questions for biodiversity conservation in Mediterranean-type regions of the world